A Myasthenic Flare EMS Rescue Story

 I took this golden opportunity to ask my EMT caregiver whether the fire department does drills at a certain time on Summer nights.
 Even though I doubted it, my husband and I noticed recurring sirens at 9 pm each night for a while.
 I like to take advantage of the opportunities that present themselves, and have a long tradition of asking the question never asked before.
 This earned a recorded comment during stats notation that I was “very amusing.”
 If I’m gonna go, I might as well keep my sense of humor.
 Sometimes it’s the only thing you have to hold on to.

 At the ER my neurological strength was barely 2/5.
-This is what myasthenic crisis is all about.
+This is what myasthenia is all about.
 2/5 means you can only twitch a little.
 My breathing was very weak.
 My heartbeat was slow.
 I felt like I was sinking – as if I would disappear into my gurney.
 Not quite as dramatically as the scene below and definitately not involving Freddie Kruger, but still.

 I still had to pee!
 When it came time to take my MG medicine from home (Mestinon / Pyridostimine Bromide), when asked, we said “it helps with nerve / muscle communication.”
 My poetic and philosophical nurse didn’t miss a beat, exclaiming “THAT sounds like a very good thing!”
 His recitation of verse by Greg Allman was extremely comforting.
 In the ER, you do what you do to get through.

 How I became a Gourmet Vampire